felwal/avganar/README.md

 ## Features

 - View nearby stops
-- Save favorite stops to view anywhere
+- Save favorite stops and view anywhere
 - View departures
   - Color coded and sectioned by mode
   - See if a departure has any deviations